 - You have another child with the non-custodial parent

 - A child with the same parent now lives with you

 You must provide evidence of the circumstance which causes a need for the increased support.
 If the costs for child care have increased, you must provide written documentation proving the increase.
 It can be difficult to prove an income increase of your former spouse; however, a family law attorney in Greenville, S.C. will assist you with this matter.

 Making late payments or failing to pay child support payments is a violation of a court order.
 The state has consequences in place if you violate court-ordered child support ranging from garnishing your wages to a deduction from your unemployment or disability benefits.
 In some cases, the state can seize your property, bank accounts, tax refunds, and settlements.
 Your driver’s license, passport or business licenses might be revoked or restricted.
 Past due payments could be reported to the credit agencies thereby lowering your credit score.

 These are serious consequences which you could easily avoid if you have a legitimate reason why you are unable to make the ordered payments.
 It is important to note that a modification to child support only takes effect from the date the court receives paperwork.
 Therefore, if you suffer circumstances that create an inability to pay the portion that is required you should request a modification in Greenville, South Carolina, as soon as possible.

 Meet with a Greenville Family Law Attorney Today

 An experienced family law attorney is often helpful for guidance throughout the process of requesting a modification.
 Your Greenville, South Carolina family lawyer will assist you with the entire procedure and will help ensure that you present the evidence necessary so that a modification will likely be granted.
-Contact Elliot Frazier Law Firm today to discuss your modification needs.
+Contact Elliott Frazier Law Firm today to discuss your modification needs.